Getting Ready to Prepare Your Tax Return

 Yes |

-1098-T | You should have received this form from the University.
-Nonresident aliens for U.S. tax purposes (those individuals filing an 1040NR form) are generally not eligible to claim any of the education related tax credits or deductions for which the Form 1098-T is intended to serve as documentation. | No |
+1098-T | Any student who pays tuition receives this form from the University.
+It is usually mailed to your home country address.
+This forms is used by resident tax payers to claim education tax credit.
+Nonresident aliens for U.S. tax purposes (those individuals filing an 1040NR form) are not eligible to claim any of the education related tax credits or deductions for which the Form 1098-T is intended to serve as documentation. | No |

 Preparing Your Federal Tax Return